-Many of us are grappling with news stories about how our climate is changing irrevocably and that species after species are dying out, that our Earth, our home, is dying.
-We may want to disengage from this “news” because it feels too painful to contemplate.
+Many of us are grappling with news stories about how our climate is changing irrevocably and that species after species is dying out – that our Earth, our home as we know it, is dying.
+We may want to disengage because it feels too painful to contemplate.
 We may fear for our future.
-If we have children we may fear for their future.
-For the first time in our history we are looking at our children having less than we do.
+If we have children we probably fear for their future.
+For the first time in our history we are looking at our children having potentially much less than we do.
 So often I have heard young people being told they are our “hope”.
 I have said it myself.
-We place an immense burden on them every time we say it.
-Not only have our, and previous generations messed up the world for them to the extent they may not actually have a future, we then burden them with being the ones who must turn it all around.
+And, I believe we place an immense burden on them every time we say it.
+Not only have our, and previous generations, messed up the world for them to the extent they may not actually have a future, we then burden them with being the ones who must turn it all around.

 What to do?